oargudo/terrain-descriptors/README.md

 Please make sure to move or link the [terrains](./terrains) folder to the same directory as the executable or, if you are running it from an IDE, set up the working directory accordingly.

+You can also download the compiled binaries for Windows, see the [release](./releases/tag/v1.0).

-We included a varied set of [sample terrains](), which can be edited through [presets.txt](./terrains/presets.txt).
+We included a varied set of [sample terrains](./releases/download/v1.0/terrains.zip), which can be edited through [presets.txt](./terrains/presets.txt).
 Most of them are based on SRTM data (~90m/cell resolution) and highlight different terrain types and features.
 Additionally, there are a few high-resolution DEMs (up to 2m/cell) for testing metrics on finer details, as well as some low-resolution, full-range terrains that are useful for analyzing large surface networks.

 ### Improvements